DreamSpoon/material2python/README.md

 # material2python
 Blender addon that makes a Python text-block from current Material node tree.
+To use Material 2 Python, look material Shader view, Tool menu, Mat2Python.

-Captures shader node type, links between nodes, and location.
+Using this function will save shader node type, node location (for clean looking setups), and links between nodes.

-Other info (e.g. default values, color ramp settings) will not be captured by this addon.
+The info is saved to a text-block (find this in Blender's Text Editor) with name beginning with: m2pText Other info, such as default values and color ramp settings, are not captured by this addon.
 This addon may evolve as time goes by to include more info.

-Material 2 Python button is located in the material shader node view, Tool menu, Mat2Py.

-The output text-block will have a name that begins with: m2pText